 The primary modality for training for Ph.D. students is working with their sponsor on some ongoing research project.
 Students will work closely with one faculty member on an ongoing research project to gain practical experience in the development of study instruments, intervention protocols, data collection, data management and analysis, manuscript preparation and submission, and presentation of results at relevant scientific meetings.
-During their first year after completing basic core coursework, students will also participate in two semester-long part-time internships with other Columbia research labs to gain additional research perspectives.
+During their first year after completing basic core coursework, students will also participate in two semester-long part-time internships with other research labs, at Columbia or other academic institutions, to gain additional research perspectives.
 Visit the website for the Program in Nutrition for more detailed descriptions of the Ph.D. requirements.

-- Isobel R. Contento Mary Swartz Rose Professor of Nutrition and Education - o Pamela Ann Koch Executive Director/ Associate Research Professor - · Randi L. Wolf Associate Professor of Human Nutrition on the Ella McCollum Vahlteich Endowment o Joan Dye Gussow Mary Swartz Rose Professor Emerita of Nutrition and Education
+- ° Pamela Ann Koch Mary Swartz Rose Associate Professor of Nutrition Education - · Randi L. Wolf Associate Professor of Human Nutrition on the Ella McCollum Vahlteich Endowment o Joan Dye Gussow Mary Swartz Rose Professor Emerita of Nutrition and Education